 - Children will remain in small groups/pods.
 We will make every effort to keep the same children and counselors together as much as possible throughout the week of camp.

 - We will fully utilize both the indoor and outdoor spaces to keep groups separated when possible.

 - The following activities will be encouraged at camp this year: elbow bumps, air high fives, and other forms of non-contact enthusiasm.

 - Every day at camp will be Kiss & Go drop off and pick up for both full-day and half-day campers.
-Please keep campers in the car at drop off for temperature checks.

 - Parents will call the on-site camp phone if needing to pick up or drop off a camper outside the designated Kiss & Go times.
 Staff members will meet the parent outside for the hand off of the camper.

 - Vaccinated staff members have the option to wear face masks.

 - Non-vaccinated staff members will be wearing approved face masks during the entirety of the day.

 - Hand sanitizer dispensers will be available at various locations throughout the camp and with every counselor.

 - If anyone begins showing symptoms, he/she will be moved into an isolated location immediately and the family will be notified to come pick up the child.